SMTP or IMAP: What’s the Difference? [Bonus: What is POP3?]

 - POP3 is another protocol for receiving email on a single device.
 Using POP3 means that your email will be accessible offline and deleted from the server.

 By now you should see that there are significant differences between IMAP, POP, and SMTP.
-If you enjoyed this article, then here are some other resources that you may find helpful.
+Let’s discuss how to send with SMTP.